esmith443/Verizon-ONT-Bypass/README.md

 flash set OMCI_FAKE_OK 1
 ```
 - You can now exit putty.
-- Going back to the GUI
-- Go to the “Commit/Reboot” tab and press “Commit and Reboot”
+- Going back to the GUI.
+Go to the “Commit/Reboot” tab and press “Commit and Reboot”
 ![alt text](image-3.png)
 - Give the ONU a few minutes.
 - You can now remove the ONU from the Media converter, Connectx-2 or switch and plug the ONU into the UDM PRO.